LostInBrittany/wasm-codelab/step-06/README.md

 import { LitElement, html, css } from '../web_modules/lit-element.js';

 /**
- * Create a class for your element that extends the LitElement
+ * Create a class for our element that extends the LitElement
  * base class.
  */
 class GameOfLife extends LitElement {